FilipMalczak/godplay/README.md

  Food is described with (gain = how much hunger is satisfies):

-- initial gain
+- initial gain (random from 30-50)
-- final gain
+- final gain (35-65% of initial gain)
-- lifespan
+- lifespan (random from 60-100 days)

-If a specimen consumes food at the same day as it was spawned, he satisfies his need by initial gain.
+If a specimen consumes food at the same day as that food was spawned, he satisfies his need by initial gain.
 Every day through the lifespan (measured in days) gain of that food object decreases linearily to final gain (at (spawn time + lifespan) moment, objects gain = final gain).
 Next day the object disappears.